We’re Hiring: Summer Internship

-Contract: Full-time, 6-8 weeks (flexible on length and start date)
+Contract: Full-time, 6-12 weeks in the summer (flexible on length and start date)

 The Good Growth Foundation is looking for an intern to join our team.
 This isn’t a ‘sit back and take notes’ internship: you’ll be at the heart of a fast-moving think tank, working on big ideas, high-profile events, and campaigns that influence decision-makers.
 You’ll get stuck in with everything from political research to stakeholder engagement, media work, and event execution.
 If you’re entrepreneurial, politically engaged, and hungry to make an impact, this is for you.